 Are some candies worse than others?

-Generally, any candy since it contains sugar can be detrimental to our teeth, but sticky candies are particularly bad.
+In Richmond, Virginia you can find sugary candy almost anywhere.
+A grocery store like Kroger, a gas station lik Sheetz or the local WalMart or Target.
+Generally, any candy, since it contains sugar, can be detrimental to our teeth, but sticky candies are particularly bad.
 The stickiness of the candy is the largest issue since these candies tend to stay on the teeth longer than other kinds of candies.
 Sometimes, the sticky bits may even get stuck in-between the crevices of our teeth, which isn’t good for our teeth either.
+This is especially true if teeth are not brushed twice daily and there is no flossing or WaterPik routine.
+If children are out on a camping trip or away from home and they each candy all day, there is a strong likelihood they are not going to brush or floss which allows that sugar and acids to sit on their teeth for even longer.

 While there are other sticky candies out there, some of the worst are as follows: